VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 ##### **Run Talk2AIAgents4Pharma and Talk2KnowledgeGraphs**

-Talk2AIAgents4Pharma and Talk2KnowledgeGraphs requires Ollama for embedding models, so Docker Compose is used to run both containers in the same network.
+Talk2AIAgents4Pharma and Talk2KnowledgeGraphs require Ollama for embedding models, so Docker Compose is used to run both containers in the same network.

 ###### **Setup Environment Variables**